 - Day 13 Trek down to Machhermo (4070m), which takes about 5–6 hours walk.

 - Day 14 Trek down to Namche Bazaar (3440m) which takes 6–7 hours.

 - Day 15 Trek down to Lukla (2860m) which takes 6–7 hours walk.

 - Day 16 Fly back to Kathmandu and rest.

 The Northern Base Camp in Tibet

-The base camp is not only the place established to protect Mount Everest, but also the best viewing place to watch the Mount Everest.
+The base camp is not only the place established to protect Mount Everest, but also the best viewing place to watch Mount Everest.
 Everest Base Camp is located in the south of Rongbuk Monastery, surrounded by a group of tent hotels.
-There're simple teahouse hotels, convenience stores, even a post office(the highest post office in the world), all built by tents.
+There're simple teahouse hotels, convenience stores, even a post office(the highest post office in the world), all built with tents.
 There're solar panels in front of each tent to provide night lighting.
 The monument of 5200 meters is located 4 kilometers south of Mount Everest Base Camp and tourists can reach here by eco-car or on foot.

-Basic info of Everest Base Camp in Tibet
+Everest Base Camp in Tibet

 Location: located in the Gamagou of Qudang Township, Tingri County, Shigatse, Tibet.